Segmentation menu

 Deep-learning Tumor clustering

 This menu is used to compute tumor clustering in three classes: peritumoral oedema (FLAIR/T2 hyper-intensity, T1 hypo-intensity), enhancing tumor core, and non-enhancing tumor core.
 Four MR sequences could be given: FLAIR, T1, contrast-enhanced T1 and T2.
 All of these volumes must be coregistered and resampled using the same space/transform ID.
 The segmentation is saved as a label volume and three mask volumes.
-PySisyphe uses the ANTsPyNet library implemenentation.
+PySisyphe uses the ANTsPyNet package implemenentation.

 Use the Multiple file selection widget to select FLAIR PySisyhpe volume(s) to be segmented.
 Use the Multiple file selection widget to select T1 PySisyhpe volume(s) to be segmented.
 Use the Multiple file selection widget to select Contrast-enhanced T1 PySisyhpe volume(s) to be segmented.
 Use the Multiple file selection widget to select T2 PySisyhpe volume(s) to be segmented.